Beniamiiin/Apollo-Codegen-wrapper/README.md

 # Wrapper over [apollo-codegen](https://github.com/apollographql/apollo-codegen)

-## Reasons why I wrote a wrapper
+## Reasons why I wrote this wrapper

-1. With the original tool so dificult to store fragments and requests in different files because it can't generate them, actually can but with big problems.
+1. With the original tool so difficult to store fragments and requests in different files because it can't generate them, actually can but with big problems.
 2. The original tool generate all fragments and all requests in one `API.swift` file.
-It's not a good idea because it's not comfortable and maybe in one day Xcode can't open this file or you will face delays during scrolling.
+It's not a good idea because it's not so comfortable and maybe in one day Xcode can't open this file or you will face delays during scrolling.

 ## Available arguments